 The Blood Service is responsible for serving Finnish healthcare as the only organisation in its field and as a top-level expert organisation.
 This includes ensuring the availability of services such as blood product and tissue services and some laboratory and expert services to support clinical patient care on every day of the year and in all circumstances.

-The Blood Service is accountable to the regulatory authorities for the reliability and safety of its operations.
+The Blood Service is answerable to the regulatory authorities for the reliability and safety of its operations.
 The quality system and detailed instructions have an important role in the daily work of the Blood Service.
 The Finnish Medicines Agency Fimea regularly inspects the quality of our operations.

 All healthcare units who purchase blood products and other services produced by the Blood Service are our clients.
 The Blood Service is responsible to its clients for a high standard of service, reliability and efficiency, which help to ensure high-quality patient care.
 We improve our activities in close collaboration with our clients.